Protecting Beaver and Restoring Wetlands: The Ksik Stakii Project

-Beaver dams slow down the flow of streams which recharges groundwater and creates deep ponds that provide habitat for fish and other aquatic life.
-Beaver dams also create floodplains that improve water quality and reduce the risk of flood damage to man-made structures.
+Weather patterns are changing.
+Earlier snowmelt, rain-on-snow events, and increased precipitation is expected to increase flooding in late winter and early spring.
+Yet with climate change, we are also seeing decreasing summer stream flows.
+To adapt, we need to store water in places where it brings the most benefit to people and nature.
+Beaver dams slow down the flow of streams.
+They recharge groundwater and create deep ponds that provide habitat for fish and other aquatic life.
+Beaver dams also create floodplains that improve water quality, enhance habitat for birds, and reduce the risk of flood damage to man-made structures.
 A single beaver is capable of storing 10 acre-feet (ca. 3.26 million gallons) of water in its lifetime 1.
-Natural water storage is a key way to adapt to both earlier spring snow melt as well as decreasing late summer stream flows (for more information about climate trends, go to this link).
+Increasing natural water storage is a key way to adapt to a changing climate.

 While beavers and their dams are a vital part of any wetland ecosystem, they can also create conflict, particularly in urban and residential areas.
-During the Ksik Stakii Project we will demonstrate best beaver management practices and tools by applying beaver nuisance behavior mitigation techniques, such as beaver deceivers, head gate protection, and tree fencing.
+Beavers can cut down prized trees and flood roads and residential areas.
+During the Ksik Stakii (Beaver) Project, a pilot project, we will demonstrate and test using best beaver management practices and tools by applying non-lethal beaver management techniques, such as beaver deceivers, head gate protection, and tree fencing.

 Beavers and beaver mimicry assist in groundwater recharge.
 Groundwater provides drinking water for over 97% of the rural population in the United States 3 and is relied upon for livestock, irrigation and other industrial purposes 4.

 Beavers have been an integral part of Blackfeet culture for millennia.
 The Ksik Stakii Project is deeply rooted in that cultural connection.
-During the project, there will be a gathering for youth and elders to share stories and understanding about beavers and protecting our lands.
+During the project, there will be gatherings for youth, natural resource managers, producers, and elders to share stories and understanding about beavers and protecting our lands.
 This gathering will also serve as a forum to discuss the urgency and importance of climate change adaptation.

 Next, learn about our project to decrease animal-vehicle collisions through wildlife crossings.